EPCCed/eidf-docs/docs/services/s3/getting-started.md

 Each project has a tenancy within the EIDF S3 Service.
 The tenancy holds the buckets for that project.
 Tenancies allow for different projects to have buckets with the same name without any ambiguity.

 The [EIDF Data Publishing Service](../datapublishing/service.md) also has a tenancy within the EIDF S3 Service for all the buckets for all the projects that publish data using the service.
-This shared tenancy is distinct from the project-specific tenancies biused for project-specific buckets.
+This shared tenancy is distinct from the project-specific tenancies used for project-specific buckets.

 Tenancies are not a general S3 concept but are Ceph S3-specific.